LinkIsGrim/TEH-Antistasi-Ultimate/README.md

 	<b>Important notes:</b>
 	<br>1) ACE3 is a strict dependency currently.
 Several new functionalities in this mod use ACE actions.
 	<br>2) This mod is oriented toward small cooperative servers (1-10 players maybe), some features may be abused in a malicious way, or reduce difficulty too much for bigger crowd.
-	<br>3) Gameplay is balanced to use with CUP and NIArms mods.
-I've tried most of popular weapon mods, and narrowed down to this.
+	<br>3) I mostly balance gameplay around CUP and NIArms mods.
+Compatibility of other supported mods (RHS, Tier1, etc) is the same as in original ASU.
 	</p>
   <p align=center>
     <b>Latest build in <a target="_blank" href=https://steamcommunity.com/sharedfiles/filedetails/?id=3476520930>Steam Workshop</a></b>